adnicollas/Kits/README.md

 ## 🛠️ About
 A powerful and customizable Minecraft Kits plugin that allows players to easily access predefined kits with items, tools, and armor.

-## ✨ Features
+## ⚡ Features
 - Customizable kits;
 - Easy-to-use commands for players and admins;
 - Permissions support for different kit access levels.

 ## 📥 Installation
-1. Download the latest release of the plugin.
+1. Download the latest release of the plugin;
-2. Place the .jar file into your server's plugins folder.
+2. Place the .jar file into your server's plugins folder;
 3. Restart or reload the server.

 ## 📜 Commands & Permissions